opendatahub-io/odh-manifests/superset/README.md

 ### Superset Database Initialization

 Prior to running, Superset's database must be initialized.
-This is handled via the `superset-db-init` Kubernetes job.
-Upon deployment, this job will be created and run once.
-There will likely be a brief period of time that the Superset container will fail before the initialization completes.
+This is handled via the `superset-init` initContainer.
 Once this is done, the Superset pod should start running without intervention.
+If the database is already initialized the initContainer just checks if everything is as expected and finishes with success.